donnay/good-coriander/content/pages/posts/fox-village-in-japan.md

 title: What is Process Gardening?
 subtitle: >-
   Unless you tend to your processes daily they will degrade over time.
 The Toyota Production System uses the concept of a Kata.
-A repeat
+A repeatative action
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of